opengovfoundation/hr-manual/markdown/manual.md

 ## Benefits & Compensation

 ### Payroll
 Administered twice monthly, on the 15th and last day of each month, via direct deposit.
-The OpenGov Foundation's Treasurer, Rich Hirshberg, is available to help with any payroll or benefits questions.
+The organization's treasurer is available to help with any payroll or benefits questions.

 ### Medical,  Dental and Vision Coverage
 We receive health and dental coverage and pharmacy benefits through a Company sponsored Healthcare plan.
-Rich Hirshberg will help you to enroll.
 The company pays 80% of the premium cost of the plan.
 The employee pays 20% through payroll deduction.
 Enrollment in the benefit plans is optional.

 The current plan is a United Healthcare PPO Plan, including dental and vision coverage.
 Physician network and other services can be found at www.myuhc.com